rileyjmurray/sageopt/_sources/examples/examples.rst.txt

 Example 1 (signomial)
 ~~~~~~~~~~~~~~~~~~~~~

-We want to solve a constrained signomial program in three variables.
+We want to solve a constraint signomial program in three variables.

 .. math::